-Do not put your wedding invitations in the nearest corner mailbox.
+Do not, I repeat, do not put your wedding invitations in the nearest corner mailbox!
 Take your invitations inside the post office for mailing, and request that they hand-cancel your envelopes.
 I recommend doing this at a not-so-busy time of day – I thoroughly believe post offices should be avoided at 4:30 pm on a weekday.
 Go early in the day when the lines won’t be as long (if there are any), and a friendly smile can go a long way here too.
 There can be an extra charge for hand cancelling beyond 50 pieces (this varies from one post office to the next), but it’s worth it to not have that bummer of a barcode printed along the bottom of all of your gorgeous envelopes.

 That’s all you need to know about how to mail wedding invitations!